Thesis

 import store_sales as store_sales;

--- where clause should come first, but can come later
+-- where clause idiomatically comes first, but can be run later for familiarity

 WHERE